fastlane/fastlane/README.md

 credentials from the Keychain, just open the *Keychain Access*, select *All Items* and search for 'itunesconnect.apple.com'.

-### Use environment variables
+## Use environment variables
 You can use the following environment variables to use a specific account instead of the one stored in the keychain:

     DELIVER_USER
     DELIVER_PASSWORD

-### Implement something custom to fit your needs
+## Implement your custom solution
-Take a look at *Using the exposed Ruby classes.
-You
+Take a look at [Using the exposed Ruby classes](use-the-exposed-ruby-classes).

 # Can I trust *Deliver*?
 ###How does this thing even work?
 Is magic involved? 🎩###